ioccc-src/winner/next/guidelines.md

 </p>

-One line programs should be short one line programs: say around 80 to 120 octets long.
-Going well beyond 120 octets is a bit too long to be called a one-liner in our vague opinion.
+One line programs should be short one line programs: say around 80 to 120 bytes long.
+Going well beyond 120 bytes is a bit too long to be called a one-liner in our vague opinion.

 We tend to **DISLIKE** programs that: